Oblivionburn/OP_Engine/README.md

 - CharacterManager component (for grouping NPCs and/or players) consisting of a list of Army, each Army has a list of Squad, and each Squad has a list of Character
   - Includes large lists of first/last names for random name generation
   - Character class prefit with Inventory, Stats and Skills lists, A* pathing, Job class for task queueing and AI scheduling, Health/Mana progress bars, Spellbook, and some basic animation code for spritesheets of 4 animations (can override Animator class for more)
-- JobManager component for central organization of jobs/tasks (jobs not added to it by default)
+- JobManager component for central organization of Job (jobs not added to it by default)
-- InventoryManager component for central organization of inventories (inventories not added to it by default)
+- InventoryManager component for central organization of Inventory (inventories not added to it by default)
 - World (tile map) consisting of a list of Map, each Map has a list of Layer, and each Layer has a list of Tile
   - Includes large list of randomly generated fantasy-sounding names for villages/cities/maps/etc
 - Basic UI objects/classes for Buttons, Labels, Input boxes, Pictures/Images, Progress Bars, and Sliders